+Second, sympatric species may enrich the landscape with visual, olfactory, or acoustic cues usable to locate available food (e.g. Avarguès-Weber, Dawson, and Chittka 2013; Kashetsky, Avgar, and Dukas 2021).
+Consequently, such cues left out by heterospecifics may impact the selective pressures upon brain regions involved in processing more immediate sensory information, such as the Main Olfactory Bulb (MOB), the cerebellum (Koziol et al. 2014; Sokolov, Miall, and Ivry 2017), and the neocortex (Wiltgen et al. 2004) (Hypothesis 2: cue processing is affected by sympatry).
+Hence, sympatry could be associated with larger relative sizes of the MOB, the cerebellum, or the neocortex (Prediction 2).
+As brain regions may be interconnected, this enlargement could be detrimental to other brain regions.
+For instance, increased corticalisation could be associated with smaller hippocampus sizes (Kitamura et al., 2017).

-Meanwhile, cues left out by heterospecifics and usable to locate available food might also add to environmental ones already available.
-Hence, sympatry could be associated with larger sizes of the MOB, the cerebellum, or the neocortex (Prediction 2).
-Finally, an increase in direct interactions between species, such as with the formation of mixed-group species (Goodale et al. 2010), should imply an upsurge of social stimuli leading to a larger size of the striatum or hippocampus in sympatry (Prediction 3).
+Third, besides indirect interactions through foraging, cognition can also be triggered by direct “social” interactions with other individuals (Byrne 2018; Dunbar and Shultz 2017), such as with the formation of mixed-group species (Goodale et al. 2010).
+The striatum, a brain region stimulated during social interactions (Báez-Mendoza and Schultz 2013), or to a lesser extent, the hippocampus (Todorov et al. 2019), may therefore be affected by the increase in proximity, hence direct social interactions, between heterospecifics (Hypothesis 3: sociality is affected by sympatry), leading to a larger relative size of the striatum or hippocampus in sympatry (Prediction 3).

 In any case, the evolution of brain size in primates likely impacted their dynamic of species diversification.
 Larger brain sizes are indeed found to be associated with higher diversification rates in birds (Sayol et al. 2019) and similar patterns have been suggested in primates (Melchionna et al. 2020).
 However, it remains unclear how brain size and diversification are interlinked in the context of sympatry.

 Here, we investigated whether species sympatry affected the evolution of cognition using frugivorous primates as a study example.
 Frugivorous primates are an interesting group for such a question because fruit is the archetype of a hard-to-find resource yet predictable (Janmaat et al. 2016), for which cognition considerably shapes the foraging strategy (Trapanese et al. 2019).
-To infer the effect of species sympatry on cognition in frugivorous primates, we evaluated the support for phylogenetic models of brain size evolution accounting or not for species sympatry, and investigated the directionality of the selection induced by sympatry on brain size evolution.
+To infer the effect of species sympatry on cognition in frugivorous primates, we evaluated the support for phylogenetic models of brain size evolution accounting or not for species sympatry and investigated the directionality of the selection induced by sympatry on brain size evolution.
 Finally, we tested for correlative patterns between brain size or current sympatry and species diversification in all primates, to better understand the impact of cognition and interactions between primates on their evolutionary success.

 Methods

 Data processing, analyses, and plots were computed with R software (v.4.1.2, R Core Team 2020).
+The list and versions of packages are available in Supplementary Material, R packages used.

 Data Collection

-Phylogeny

-We used chronogram trees of the primate taxon of the 10kTrees project (downloaded on May 2021, version 3), as well as a consensus tree of 1000 trees for the subsequent phylogenetic analyses.
-The trees contain 301 primate species (Figure 2).
-Note that in all these analyses, we discarded Homo sapiens and Macaca sylvanus.
-The latter was discarded because of its complete geographic isolation and repeated intervention of humans in population maintenance (Modolo, Salzburger, and Martin 2005).
-A summary of available data per species is presented in Supplementary Figure S4.

 Trait data